 Transcripts from Current and Previous School Year including recent student testing

 Optional Arts Recommendation

-Optional Teacher Recommendation (from a current teacher in a subject area other than Math or English)
+Optional Teacher Recommendation (from a current teacher in a subject area other than Math or Humanities)

 Tell us about something new you would like to try and why.

-Tell us how someone else—a friend, classmate, sibling, grandparent, cousin, neighbor or pet—would describe your personality and character, including what they most value about you as a person.
-You may include another individual in your video, but be sure to include yourself as well.
+Tell us how someone else—a friend, classmate, sibling, grandparent, cousin, neighbor or pet—would describe your personality and character.
+You may include another individual in your video, and be sure to include yourself as well.